two students walking outside a building on campus

 Declaration of Major Area of Concentration

 Early in their program of study, all students interested in earning the Bachelor of Business Administration degree should declare their intended degree and major area(s) of concentration by filling out the “Declaration of Major Program Form” electronically or in print and delivering it to bba@washburn.edu or to the School of Business office.
 After the declaration of major program has been approved and the faculty advisor has been assigned, students should meet with the faculty advisor for enrollment advising and to plan their academic program.
-This procedure should also be followed in the cases of changes of major program and declarations of an additional major program.
+This procedure should also be followed when a student changes their major or adds a major.
 The areas of concentration available within the BBA degree are accounting, business data analytics, entrepreneurship and innovation, economics, finance, international business, management, marketing, and general business.
 Students who are interested in the BBA degree but have not yet decided on a concentration can initially declare a concentration in general business and then later change their declaration to align with their final decision.

 Declaring a major is not the same as being admitted to the School of Business.
 A declaration of major is simply a statement of student intentions which also establishes an advising relationship.
 To be admitted to the School of Business, students must satisfy the conditions for admission detailed under Application for Admission to the School of Business below.